 Witham Hall aims to enable each child to achieve his/her potential by providing a curriculum that is broad, balanced and differentiated.
 The curriculum takes account of the particular learning difficulties and developmental level of each child.
 Children who have specific difficulties in literacy or numeracy are offered additional support to help them develop the skills they need to progress across the curriculum.

 Children’s individual needs are identified at an early stage.
-All new children are screened using a computer based programme and any concerns from class teachers are also noted.
+All new children are screened for dyslexia using a computer-based programme and any concerns from class teachers are noted.
 Parents, pupils and teachers are consulted so that appropriate support can be given.

 The provision we offer comprises of three stages:

 At Stage One class and subject teachers provide high quality, differentiated teaching within the classroom.
 The Learning Support Department keeps teaching staff informed of the preferred learning styles, strengths and areas for development for each of the children identified as having a special educational need.
 Teaching staff receive ongoing information and advice to help them understand how these children learn best.
 The class and subject teachers are sometimes assisted by a teaching assistant or member of the Learning Support Department.